History of Mallorca in Timeline

 In 1983, the Balearic Islands, including Mallorca, became an autonomous region of Spain.

-1985: Death of Robert Graves
+1985: Robert Graves Died

-In 1985, Robert Graves died and was buried in the small churchyard on a hill at Deià.
+Robert Graves died in 1985 and was buried in the small churchyard on a hill at Deià.

-2005: Restaurants in Mallorca
+2005: Number of Restaurants

-2006: "Caso Andratx" Scandal
+2006: Andratx Scandal

 2007: Separate Direct Elections

-2009: Mayor Incarceration
+2009: Former Mayor Incarcerated

 2011: UNESCO World Heritage Site

-In 2011, the Cultural Landscape of the Serra de Tramuntana was registered as a UNESCO World Heritage Site.
+In 2011, The Cultural Landscape of the Serra de Tramuntana was registered as a UNESCO World Heritage Site.

 2011: Evolution Mallorca International Film Festival

-In 2013, nearly 9.5 million tourists visited Mallorca.
+In 2013, Mallorca was visited by nearly 9.5 million tourists.

-May 2015: Policy change
+May 2015: Policy Dropped

-2017: Ten Million Tourists
+2017: Tourists Visited Mallorca

-In 2017, Mallorca welcomed ten million tourists.
+In 2017, ten million tourists visited the island.

 September 2019: Discovery of Bronze Age Sword